RehabAUmc/modys-video/README.md

 * **feature-visualisation.ipynb:**
  Within this notebook single files (stick figure data) can be visualized

+## Results folder
+Results of experiments are stored as xls in the result folder

+## Test folder
+Automatic test for code changes

 ## main.ipynb (adapt)
 main.ipynb has the following chapters:
 *	Imports